How are local medical facilities in Florence?

 We asked members about local medical facilities in Florence, they wrote...

 "Florence has a wide range of medical facilities and medical care available.
 The city is home to several hospitals, including the Careggi University Hospital, the Meyer Children's Hospital, and the Santa Maria Nuova Hospital.
 Additionally, there are numerous private clinics and medical centers located throughout the city.
 The quality of medical care in Florence is generally considered to be very good, with many doctors and specialists trained in the latest medical techniques and technologies.
-The city also has a number of pharmacies, providing access to a wide range of medications," said another expat in Florence, Italy.
+The city also has a number of pharmacies, providing access to a wide range of medications," remarked another expat who made the move to Florence, Italy.

 Other Questions: